 From Header in Groups

-In Hunt Groups and Agent Groups, the PBX is able to display more information about where the call comes from.
+In ring groups and call queues, the PBX is able to display more information about where the call comes from.

 The web interface offers the following modes: